 - If you experience an uncomfortable, burning sensation when you use a wash, stop it and try another!

 Still have questions about mouthwash?
-Feel free to ask Dr. Wilma Shen DDS during your next visit to our Seattle, WA office!
+Feel free to ask our doctor during your next visit to our Seattle, WA office!
 We’re always happy to answer your questions.
 Happy rinsing!